What is Carbon Sequestration?

 Figure from FAO - Recarbonization of global soils

 The process of capturing and storing atmospheric carbon dioxide via natural methods has also gained significant interest among researchers.
-Sedjo, R., and Sohngen, B., (2012) in their paper “Carbon Sequestration in Forests and Soils” (5), in which they focus specifically on biological processes of carbon sequestration state that “sequestration is possible through a range of processes, including those occurring naturally in plants and soils”(6), and continue as “In recent years, carbon sequestration and reduced emissions from avoided deforestation have received more attention as methods to help reduce the buildup of greenhouse gases in the atmosphere.”(7).
+Sedjo, R., and Sohngen, B., (2012) in their paper “Carbon Sequestration in Forests and Soils” (5), in which they focus specifically on biological processes of carbon sequestration, state that “sequestration is possible through a range of processes, including those occurring naturally in plants and soils”(6), adding that, “In recent years, carbon sequestration and reduced emissions from avoided deforestation have received more attention as methods to help reduce the buildup of greenhouse gases in the atmosphere.”(7).
 Furthermore, Kowalski et al. (2020), aiming to explain plant-soil interactions in soil organic carbon sequestration, have a whole chapter dedicated to carbon sequestration in soil (8).
-There they point: “afforestation of land (forest ecosystems), sequestration through the biosphere, proper cultivation of land (agriculture), peat bogs and peat, as well as fertilization of oceans” (9) to be the most important of biological methods of carbon sequestration.
+There, they identify: “afforestation of land (forest ecosystems), sequestration through the biosphere, proper cultivation of land (agriculture), peat bogs and peat, as well as fertilization of oceans” (9) to be the most important of biological methods of carbon sequestration.

-To conclude, combining the knowledge that soil is used as the vehicle to sequester carbon and hold it captive, with the rising interest and initiatives coming from the stakeholders and the governmental bodies, soil carbon sequestration has the potential to be a powerful long-lasting strategy to mitigate or even reverse global warming.
+By combining the knowledge that soil is used as the vehicle to sequester carbon and hold it captive, with the rising interest and initiatives coming from stakeholders and governmental bodies, we can conclude that soil carbon sequestration has the potential to be a powerful long-lasting strategy to mitigate or even reverse global warming.